nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Delete an income: `deletein`

-> Delete an entry from your list of tracked incomes.
+> Deletes an entry from your list of tracked incomes.

 Format: `deletein /g GROUP_INDEX /u USER_INDEX /r INCOME_INDEX`